Black artist Josephine Baker honored at France's Pantheon

 Associated Press

-PARIS (AP) — The voice of Josephine Baker, speaking and singing, will resonate Tuesday in front of the Pantheon monument in Paris, where she is to symbolically be inducted — becoming the first Black woman to receive France’s highest honor.
+Baker’s voice resonated Tuesday through streets of Paris’ famed Left Bank as recordings from her extraordinary career kicked off an elaborate ceremony at the domed Pantheon monument.
+Baker was joining other French luminaries honored at the site, including philosopher Voltaire, scientist Marie Curie and writer Victor Hugo.

+Military officers carried her cenotaph along a red carpet that stretched for four blocks of cobblestoned streets from the Luxembourg Garden to the Pantheon.
+Baker’s military medals lay atop the cenotaph, which was draped in the French tricolor flag and contained soils from her birthplace in Missouri, from France, and from her final resting place in Monaco.
+Her body will stay in Monaco at the request of her family.

-French President Emmanuel Macron made the decision in August to honor the “exceptional figure” who “embodies the French spirit,” making Baker also the first American-born citizen and the first performer to be immortalized into the Pantheon.
-She will join scientist Marie Curie, philosopher Voltaire, writer Victor Hugo and other French luminaries.
+French President Emmanuel Macron made the decision in August to honor the “exceptional figure” who “embodies the French spirit,” and will speak at Tuesday’s ceremony.
+Baker is also the first American-born citizen and the first performer to be immortalized into the Pantheon.

 The move aims to pay tribute to “a woman whose whole life is looking towards the quest of both freedom and justice,” Macron’s office said.